Introduction to Digital Logic

 - Obtain a pre-assembled breadboard from the TA.

 - Power the chips by inserting one end of an electrical lead into the power column marked + on the breadboard.
 Insert the other end of the lead into Pin 14 of the IC chip.
+Refer to Figure 7 for the pin numbers on each IC chip.
 Repeat this process for all three chips.

 - Ground the chips by inserting one end of another electrical lead into the ground column marked – on the breadboard and the other end into Pin 7 of the IC chip.
 Repeat this process for all three chips (Figure 9).

-- Have a TA verify and approve your wiring before supplying any power to the circuit.
+- Have a TA verify and approve the wiring before supplying any power to the circuit.

 - Ensure the 5 V Battery is powered off.
 Wire the positive (red) wire to the power line of the breadboard.
 Repeat this process for the ground (black) wire, and wire it to the ground power line of the breadboard.
 These wires will serve as the power and ground for all the IC chips and the slide switches.
 Power the battery and observe the LED.

-- If the circuit is not operating properly, disconnect the circuit from power and examine the circuit including wiring issues.
+- If the circuit is not operating properly, disconnect the circuit from power and examine the circuit including the wiring.

 - If the circuit is operating correctly, take pictures of the circuit and clean up the workspace.